How to Build a Garden Fence to Keep Animals Out

 Some of the most clever garden thieves are the ones that can climb, like raccoons and squirrels.
 A straight vertical fence is just a ladder to them.
 To counter this, you can use the same trick that works for jumpers: angle the top of your fence outward.
 A 45-degree angle makes it incredibly difficult for an animal to get the leverage it needs to pull itself over the top.
 You can also install a "floppy" top on your fence.
 This involves leaving the top foot or so of a wire fence unsecured to the posts, so it bends inward when an animal tries to climb it.
 This instability usually sends them scrambling back down, keeping your precious plants safe.

-How to Build Your Garden Fence, Step by Step
+How to Build Your Garden Fence: A Step-by-Step Guide

 With your design and materials ready, it’s time to start building.
 Breaking the process down into manageable steps makes it much less intimidating.
 A sturdy, well-built fence is your best defense against hungry critters, so taking your time here will pay off for seasons to come.
 Grab your tools and a helper if you can—let’s build a fence that will protect your hard work.